 Is upgrading with a certified TSE sufficient?

-In our opinion, it is not enough to focus on the cash register and the requirements that are currently in focus.
-A closer look at the new and old requirements quickly reveals that a large number of existing requirements are not being met.
-And not just at the cash register itself, but across the board into financial accounting.
-Formally, there is procedural documentation to keep information together.
-What is missing, however, is the technical system clamp.
+In our opinion, concentrating on the cash register and the requirements currently in focus is not enough.
+When taking a closer look at the new and old requirements, it quickly becomes clear that a large number of existing requirements are not being met.
+And not just at the cash register itself, but across the board, right through to financial accounting.
+Formally, there is the Process documentation, to keep information together.
+What is missing, however, is the technical system bracket.
 This can provide the data required for an audit in a timely manner - and for the entire duration of the retention obligation.

 For SAP® users, we have therefore developed Receipt4S®.
 An add-on that serves as a central entry point to archive, audit and manage all relevant data in an audit-proof manner.
 How this looks in detail, you will learn here.